timescale/docs/cloud/security/overview.md

 lifecycle practices, to help ensure the security and privacy of your data.

-Timescale complies with the European Union's General Data Protection Regulation (GDPR), and all practices are covered the
-[Timescale Privacy Policy][timescale-privacy-policy]
-and the [Timescale Cloud terms of service][tsc-tos].
-All customer data is processed in accordance with Timescale's GDPR-compliance [Data Processor Addendum][tsc-data-processor-addendum], which applies to all Timescale Cloud customers.
+Timescale complies with the European Union's General Data Protection Regulation (GDPR), and all practices are covered by the [Timescale Privacy Policy][timescale-privacy-policy] and the [Timescale Cloud Terms of Service][tsc-tos].
+All customer data is processed in accordance with Timescale's GDPR-compliant [Data Processor Addendum][tsc-data-processor-addendum], which applies to all Timescale Cloud customers.